rome/tools/CONTRIBUTING.md

 3. The content would be something like:
     ```json
     {
-        "cases": [
-            {
         "line_width": 120,
         "indent_style": {"Space": 4}
     }
-        ]
-    }
     ````
-4. the `cases` keyword is mandatory;
-5. then each object of the array will contain the matrix of options you'd want to test.
+4. The file will contain the options to pass the formatter.
-In this case the test suite will run a **second test case** with `line_width` to 120 and `ident_style` with  4 spaces
+In this case, the test suite will run a **second test case** with `line_width` to 120 and `ident_style` with  4 spaces
-6. when the test suite is run, you will have two outputs in your snapshot: the default one and the custom one
+5. when the test suite is run, you will have two outputs in your snapshot: the default one and the custom one